Fojabass/los-alamos-chess/README.md

 Once PyGame is installed, launching the game is as simple as running ```python main.py``` in the project directory.

 - Select pieces by clicking them with the left-mouse button
+- Click a selected piece to deselect it
 - Use the WASD keys to move the camera around
 - Tap the left-arrow and right-arrow keys to undo/redo turns, moving backwards/forwards through the turn history